komyg/rm-shop-v1/tutorial.md

 This is a three part tutorial series in which we will build a simple shopping cart app using React and [Apollo Graphql](https://www.apollographql.com/):

 - Part 1: Retrieve and display data from a remote server.
-- Part 2: Use Apollo to manage the app's local state.
+- Part 2: Use Apollo to manage the app's local state (coming soon).
-- Part 3: Add unit tests.
+- Part 3: Add unit tests (coming soon).

 > Note: this tutorial assumes that you have a working knowledge of React and Typescript.

+You can find the complete code in this [repository](https://github.com/komyg/rm-shop-v1).

 # Getting Started